Downtown Los Angeles Office Space for Rent

 Downtown LA Market Sentiment

-Q4 2018: New leasing activity has been driven by businesses in the coworking, entertainment, new media and education sectors.
+Q4 2018: New leasing activity has been driven by companies in the coworking, entertainment, new media and education sectors.
 Despite the 2018 citywide vacancy rate increasing nearly 15% from 2016, asking rents have continued to rise, and are up nearly 10% year-over-year.

 Los Angeles is at the heart of the entertainment industry, and as technology, content, and entertainment become further entwined, the mix of businesses and major players in the LA economy will continue to evolve.